lightbend/ML-metadata-tutorial/README.md

 pip install jupyter
 ```

-Then change to the `MLFlow` directory and run:
+Then change to the `MLflow` directory and run:

 ```
 jupyter notebook
 ```

-Click on the `MLFlow.ipynb` link to open the notebook.
+Click on the `MLflow.ipynb` link to open the notebook.

-The same code is in the Python script, `MLFlow.py` in the `MLFlow/example` directory.
+The same code is in the Python script, `MLflow.py` in the `MLflow/example` directory.
 You can run it with the command:

 ```
-python MLFlow.py
+python MLflow.py
 ```

 > **Note:** If you get an exception about a "key error" for `metrics.rmse` on line `df_runs.sort_values(["metrics.rmse"], ascending = True, inplace = True)